Le Champ-de-la-Pierre: National heritage sites

 Forge master's house is a ruin of a 17th-century building.
 It was classified as a monument in 1991.

 Domaine du Champ de la Pierre is a 14th-century chateau with extensive gardens, was classed as a Monument historique in 1993.
 The gardens are a Pre-romantic park from the end of the 18th century open to the public, featuring a Maze.
-The gardens are classified as a Jardins remarquables by the Ministry of Culture and the Comité des Parcs et Jardins de France.
+The gardens were classified as a Jardins remarquables by the Ministry of Culture and the Comité des Parcs et Jardins de France in 2006.